-In January, a new, revised edition of his book “Above Suspicion” will be published in print hardcover and sldo as an ebook by Open Road Media.
-Penguin Random House is releasing an audio book version in January.
-Open Road also will publish revised editions in ebook format of his true-crime books “Death Sentence” and “Deadly Greed.”
+In January, a new, revised edition of his book “Above Suspicion” was published in print and as an e-book by Open Road Media.
+Penguin Random House also released an audio book version in January.
+Open Road also published revised editions in e-book format of his true-crime books “Death Sentence” and “Deadly Greed.”

 In his newspaper career before the New York Times, he was an assistant national editor at the Wall Street Journal; the executive city editor of the Albany (N.Y.)
 Times-Union; and a reporter and columnist with the Philadelphia Inquirer.

 On Sept.
 29, 2006, while on assignment, he was one of seven people on a business jet who survived a mid-air collision with a 737 at 37,000 feet over the Amazon in Brazil.
 All 154 on the commercial airliner died.
 His reports on the crash appeared on the front page of the New York Times and later in the Sunday Times of London Magazine.

 He and his wife Nancy (who is a professor of journalism at the University of Arizona) live with two parrots and a horse in Tucson — where he is also working on a new novel about the exploits of an international travel writer who hates to travel. .